numbbo/workshops/sources-webpage/source/BBOB-2023/index.rst

 | Submission opening: February 13, 2023
-| Submission deadline: April 14, 2023
+| Submission deadline: April 17, 2023 AoE  (not extendable, was: April 14)
 | Notification: May 3, 2023
 | Camera-ready: May 10, 2023
 | Presenter mandatory registration: May 10, 2023